 Savvy professional guides like Walter (photo) can make all the difference to experiencing Vienna.
 While there are more personal gems like him they are not easy to find, so I decided to draw up a shortlist of the best private guides and tours.

 Private tours themselves range from luxurious to down-to-earth.
 You can tour the city in a luxury limousine with private chauffeur, take themed walks in private or in small groups or to hiking tours in the surroundings.
 Find out more in Vienna Tours – private sightseeing.

-Some of the walks are conducted in small groups and even include live music.
 Find out about the best tours on offer in Vienna Classical Music Tours.

 The city is largely flat, has more than 1,000 km of bike paths and lush green surroundings.
 Guided Vienna tours by bike in the city cover the highlights of the historic old town as well as the Vienna Prater and the Danube Island.
 Extend your radius and sign up for a wine tasting tour at UNESCO world heritage site Wachau Valley, cycle along the popular Danube bike path, and visit the national park around Lake Neusiedl (our little ‘seaside’).
 You can even bike to other nearby European cities such as Bratislava, Budapest, Prague, and Krakow on a guided tour.
 Tours By Bike

 Local bike paths are increasingly humming with Segways.
 They are mostly used by small groups of visitors and a few locals who want to give it a try.
 (It took me and most other group members 15 minutes to work it out.)
 Segway tour operators usually accept children from 12 years of age.

 You can choose between booking a Vienna tour with a proper tour guide to see the inner city, going on a nature trail through the woodlands of the Vienna Prater or touring the Danube island.
 Learn more in my review.
 Tours By Segway